jvineis/MESOCOSM_METAG/EUK_BINNING/README.md

     ls .fa | sed 's/\.fa//g' > x_bin_names.txt

-##### 3. Build a contigs database and run the HMM for RNApolA that is found in this git repository.
-You will need to upload all HMM files ( and place them in a single directory
+##### 3. Use the HMM direcotry for RNApolA that is found in this git repository.
+The TAXONOMY_RNApolA.fa and RNApolA_proteins_TOM.dmnd will also be required for this step.

     #!/bin/bash
     #SBATCH --nodes=1